Public library: Teen programs

 The Orange County Library System offers numerous teen activities such as a Maker/DIY program, Audio Equipment Training, Sewing classes, Knitting classes, ESL classes, and Chess club.

 The Springfield Greene County Library has writing and book clubs as well as a tech training class, board game nights, movie nights, craft classes, and a My Little Pony club.

 The Pikes Peak Library District has math tutors for their teen patrons.
-They also offer writing and book clubs, a Dungeons and Dragons club, a coding lab, an anime club, guided meditation, and an occasional Super Smash Bros.
+They also offer writing and book clubs, a Dungeons & Dragons club, a coding lab, an anime club, guided meditation, and an occasional Super Smash Bros.
 Tournament.

 Children's programs

 The Belmont Public Library offers an array of children's programs including story times for various age groups, concerts, music classes, puppet shows, a maker club, and sing-along Saturdays.

 The Saratoga Springs Public Library also has numerous story times as well as Yoga for children, parent/child workshops, Spanish workshops, a read-to-a-dog program, and a Kindness club.

 The Chelmsford Public Library has a plethora of story times for ages birth to preschool.
 They also offer baby yoga, stay and play time, toddler rhyme time, a dads and donuts day, and an annual Gingerbread Festival.

+History of children's services at the Free Library of Philadelphia has been explored with a focus on the early twentieth century.

 Diversity

 A significant goal of American libraries is to become more culturally diverse throughout the country.
-Public libraries are an equal access facility and want to make everyone feel welcome no matter their religion, race, ethnicity, sex, or financial status.
-To accomplish this goal, libraries are striving to find ways in which to make both staff and the library programs they provide more culturally sensitive.
+Public libraries are an equal access facility and want to make everyone feel welcome no matter their religion, race, ethnicity, gender identity, sexual orientation, ability, or financial status.
+To accomplish this goal, libraries are striving to find ways in which to make, staff, collections, and library programs they provide more culturally sensitive.

 A starting point for most libraries is to find out the demographics in which they are located.
 Once the library system learns more about the community they serve, they can start building a collection and programs around it.
 Another suggestion from multiple experts says to hire staff that represents the society that the library is located in order to better relate and serve members of that society.

+By performing a diversity audit on the items in a libraries collection staff can determine if the materials available offer a wide range of viewpoints and perspectives.
+The results of the audit can help inform purchasing decisions in the future, to assist staff in building a well rounded collection.

 By making culturally diverse programs, a library can be inviting to many members of the community.
 A few ways libraries accomplish this goal are by providing programs which are inclusive to many different cultures such as having lectures or events in different languages, including celebrations and holidays that are diverse, and by inviting speakers and authors from different cultures to come and talk.